 Teething

-Bones and raw meat are not recommended as they can break teeth and cause constipation and internal blockages, raw bones also carry bacteria that can make both animals and humans ill [2].
+Bones and raw meat are not recommended as they carry bacteria that can make both animals and humans ill and bones can break teeth and cause constipation and internal blockages [4].

 If you do choose to offer bones to your kitten, these should always be raw and introduced gradually.
-The bone must be large enough so that the kitten cannot fit the whole bone in its mouth or swallow the bone whole; only some smaller bones are suitable for kittens such as raw chicken necks and wings.
+The bone must be large enough so that the kitten cannot fit the whole bone in their mouth or swallow the bone whole; only some smaller bones are suitable for kittens such as raw chicken necks and wings.
 Never feed your kitten cooked bones as these can splinter, causing potentially fatal internal damage or intestinal obstruction.
-Always supervise your kitten when eating raw bones.
+Always supervise your kitten if they are eating raw bones.

 Other foods

-Fish, such as tinned sardines in springwater, tinned tuna and tinned salmon (take care with any fish bones) can be offered as a treat occasionally but please avoid feeding fish constantly because this is not a complete diet.
-Cooked meat such as boiled chicken may also be offered occasionally, but please ensure there are no cooked bones, onions/onion sauces, or other toxic substances present (see below).
+Fish, such as tinned sardines, tuna or salmon in springwater (take care with any fish bones) can be offered as a treat occasionally.
+Cooked meat such as boiled or steamed chicken may also be offered occasionally, but please ensure no cooked bones, onions/onion sauces, or other toxic substances are consumed by the kitten (see below).

 As mentioned above, raw meat and bones carry bacteria that can make both animals and humans ill and so are not recommended.
 However, if you do decide to feed your kitten any raw meat or raw bones, it is recommended that you choose only human-grade raw meat and bones.
 Any raw food offered to kittens should always be fresh.
 Avoid feeding raw meat until the kitten is 20 weeks of age to help avoid certain nutritional deficiencies during growth.